hzqst/VmwareHardenedLoader/README.md

 For now you have to delete those keys to bypass some shitty malwares' anti-vm check.

-vmware SCSI virtual disk is also a detection vector, which could be hidden by installing a minifilter to take control of IRP_InternalIoctl that passed to disk device drivers.
+~~vmware SCSI virtual disk is also a detection vector, which could be hidden by installing a minifilter to take control of IRP_InternalIoctl that passed to disk device drivers.~~

-vmware virtual graphic card information could be detected by querying DXGI interface.
+vmware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.